 - Worm harnesses/rigs; both fluorescent and metallic blades work.

-- We will provide worms.
-Leeches are for sale.
+- Worms and leeches are for sale.

 - Be sure to bring good rain gear since walleyes prefer cloudy days.